ChaseHaddix/ChaseHaddix.github.io/_pages/about.md

 Neural engineering, a subfield of biomedical engineering, seeks to to _understand_, _repair_, _replace_, or _enhance_ these neural systems with technological innovation.
 This interdisciplinary research area encompasses techniques from electrical engineering, chemical engineering, mechanical engineering, and neurosciences to improve neurological function and quality of life.

-Why should anyone want to be a "nervous system engineer"?
+Why would anyone want to be a "nervous system engineer"?
 ======
 From the definition above, it becomes clear you must have a strong background in many different areas to be a successful engineer.
 This requires a tough courseload in college.
 But, it can be higly rewarding.
 Biomedical engineering has consistently been rated among the [top jobs for growth, pay, and satisfaction](https://money.cnn.com/pf/best-jobs/2013/snapshots/1.html) and neural engineering is no exception.
 The combination of how much there is still to learn about the nervous system coupled with the rate of technological advancements means this burgeoning field will certainly grow for decades to come.